simart/MP3Visualizer/README.md

 In this program, we'll use the [minim sound library](http://code.compartmental.net/tools/minim/) to load and play an mp3 file.
-We'll then create some sort of animation that changes with the *amplitude<* (loudness) of the music.
+We'll then create some sort of animation that changes with the *amplitude* (loudness) of the music.
-Your visualizer doesn't have to look anything like mine.
+Your visualizer doesn't have to look like any other.
 Your visualizer could change color, shape, size or any other aspect to changes in amplitude in the music.
 Have fun and be creative!